Kuadrant/architecture/rfcs/0008-distributed-dns.md

 ## Accurate scaling predictions.

 Currently we don't have a strong grip on how far we can scale, but are confident we can scale to a small number of clusters initially (3-5).
 Beyond this number it may be worth looking at the ACM/OCM integration until we have more accurate information.

+## Additional registry implementations

+Adding different forms of storage based on the registry API